jtse/monkeyphp/README.md

 monkeyphp
 =========

-PHP 5.3 class that adds basic monkey patch support, specifically dynamic methods and dynamic pattern-matching methods.
+A PHP class that adds basic monkey patch support, specifically adding methods and pattern-matching methods dynamically.
+Because of the use of lamdas, monkeyphp requires PHP 5.3 or higher

 Usage
 -----